MilanMj11/Pac-Man/README.md

 The project was brought to life using Python, entirely built upon the foundational concepts of Object-Oriented Programming (OOP), with a helping hand from the Pygame library, but also incorporates original assets from the Pac-Man game which provides a nostalgic touch to the project.

+Start and Pause the game by pressing Spacebar.

 ## Preview

 ![image](https://github.com/MilanMj11/Pac-Man/assets/87907265/273ade48-f026-415e-b939-b20f1dc195c3)